vinorodrigues/bootstrap-dark/README.md

 I mentioned all the [`*-alt` variables](#the--alt-scss-includes) earlier, but there are two more entities worth a mention:

 1. The `$color-scheme-alt` variable in the `_variables-alt.scss` class sets the alternate color mode.
 This can be one of `light` or `dark`.
 If you're a theme builder and your theme is primarily dark, then set this to "`light`" and populate all the `*-alt` variables with your light color selections.
 2. The `prefers-color-scheme` mixin.
 This mixin creates the media filter based on your selection.
-It’s only parameter is the color mode, which can be one of:  "`no-preference`", "`light`" or "`dark`".
+It's only parameter is the color mode, which can be one of:  "`no-preference`", "`light`" or "`dark`".
 If you're building custom elements or additional CSS you can use this in SCSS like this:

 ```scss
 .my-mighty-widget {